ArtCC/github-contributions-stream-deck-plugin/README.md

 ## Installation

-As this plugin is not yet available on the Elgato Stream Deck Market, you can install it locally by following these steps:
+As this plugin is not yet available on the Elgato Stream Deck Marketplace, you can install it locally by following these steps:

 ### For macOS: